vighneshiyer/vighneshiyer.com/content/research/reflections/eda_cad_startups_in_2024.md

 Then, the value proposition is that they will obsolete $100s of millions of NRE cost and make custom chips even more ubiquitous.
 If I was a VC, I would say this seems possible but unlikely, but that's good enough to invest.

+- https://www.youtube.com/watch?v=c_B5m6Vn9g4 (Why Work Here: Kartik Hegde, ChipStack)

+> Interviewer
+> Hey everybody, I'm here with Kartik Hegde, the founder and CEO of ChipStack.
+Thanks for joining us, Kartik.
+>
+> Kartik Hegde
+> Yeah, great to be here.
+Nice to meet you as well.
+>
+> Interviewer
+> So, tell me about ChipStack.
+Your site seems really interesting—you guys are at the forefront of AI and chip design.
+Tell me a little bit about what you do.
+>
+> Kartik Hegde]
+> Yeah, at the highest level, we're building software that helps chip designers work much faster.
+Chips are incredibly complex—it takes multiple years and hundreds of people to build a functioning, complex chip.
+Our mission is to reduce the time and effort it takes to do that.
+>
+> The way we do it differently from the current industry approach is by integrating generative AI into the chip design cycle.
+Most of the challenges in chip design are in verifying the logic of a chip and designing it optimally.
+We use generative AI to tackle these difficult problems, ultimately reducing the time and effort needed to build complex chips.
+>
+> Interviewer]
+> Can you paint me a picture of what this looks like?
+Are you building an environment where people can design chips, or how does this actually work if I'm using your product?
+>
+> Kartik Hegde]
+> We take an assistive approach.
+You install extensions into your code editors and IDEs, so ChipStack integrates directly into your workflow.
+We don’t want to force people onto a completely new platform.
+Instead, we enhance their existing workflows by integrating into key areas such as planning for testing, running simulations, debugging, and writing code.
+It’s a very interactive experience within your coding environment.
+>
+> Interviewer]
+> Talk to me about the founding story—why did you start the company?
+>
+> Kartik Hegde]
+> I started as a chip designer at Arm, where I was building and verifying chips.
+I loved working on hardware because it's the foundation of the entire innovation stack—better hardware leads to better software, better applications, and so much more.
+However, I quickly realized that the process was incredibly inefficient and slow, particularly the verification process.
+Verifying a chip is difficult because you have to test every possible state the hardware can go into, often in a random, inefficient manner.
+Writing directed tests is hard.
+>
+> Frustrated with these inefficiencies, I left the field and pursued research and a PhD in AI.
+However, I kept coming back to hardware because I loved its potential.
+After my PhD, I decided to work in an area where I had an unfair advantage—chip design and AI.
+>
+> I also saw three major trends: (1) Chips are getting more complex every generation, with a thousand times more transistors in the last two decades.
+(2) More companies are building chips—what used to be dominated by seven major companies has now expanded to include hundreds of startups and tech firms.
+(3) The rise of generative AI has direct implications for chip design, as many bottlenecks are natural language problems.
+>
+> With my background, these trends, and my passion for hardware and AI, I saw an opportunity to build a company that could make a significant impact.
+I met my co-founder Hamid, an experienced chip designer, and we had similar thoughts—so we built ChipStack.
+>
+> Interviewer]
+> Tell me about the vision for the company.
+You mentioned wanting to build a generational company.
+What does success look like?
+>
+> Kartik Hegde]
+> Our North Star is enabling chip design in less than a month with fewer than ten people.
+That’s an ambitious goal, but I believe it’s achievable.
+>
+> When we reach that point, the value proposition changes entirely.
+Today, only the largest tech companies build custom chips because the process takes years and hundreds of engineers.
+But if we can reduce that time significantly, even smaller companies will be able to consider custom silicon.
+That democratization of chip design is our ultimate vision.
+>
+> Interviewer]
+> Why do you think ChipStack is uniquely positioned to crack this problem when others are also trying?
+>
+> Kartik Hegde]
+> It comes down to the people we bring together.
+ChipStack is an incredibly complex company to build because it requires expertise in three key areas:
+>
+> Highly experienced chip designers—this is a rare skill that takes a decade to develop.
+>
+> Strong ML scientists and engineers—this is an AI company at its core.
+>
+> Experienced software engineers—we need to integrate with existing automation tools that are decades old and used by every chip design company.
+>
+> On top of that, having the right investors, connections, and early customers is crucial.
+We’ve assembled a world-class team, including experts from Google, NVIDIA, and the Allen Institute for AI.
+We also have strong investors like Khosla Ventures and Clear Ventures.
+This combination of a strong team, strong backers, and strong early customers gives us confidence in our direction.
+>
+> Interviewer]
+> What milestones do you need to hit in the next year or two?
+>
+> Kartik Hegde]
+> Our immediate focus is verification.
+If we can deploy software that reduces verification time by an order of magnitude and makes real customers love it, that’s our biggest milestone.
+In startup terms, that means reaching product-market fit.
+We already have excited early customers using our product, and we’re collecting data on how much time and effort they save.
+Successfully demonstrating real-world impact is our next major step.
+>
+> Interviewer]
+> Tell me about your team and work culture.
+>
+> Kartik Hegde]
+> We’re about 15 people right now, with offices in the Bay Area and Seattle.
+We have an on-site culture because we believe in serendipitous in-person conversations, which spark innovation.
+>
+> Our culture emphasizes two main things:
+>
+> Technical depth – We reward people who think deeply and comprehensively about complex problems.
+>
+> Customer focus – We ensure our solutions align with real user needs, leveraging our in-house chip designers as proxies for end users.
+>
+> Interviewer]
+> How do you attract top talent in such a competitive field?
+>
+> Kartik Hegde]
+> For chip designers, the pitch is simple: Do you want to work at another traditional chip company, or do you want to change the inefficiencies that everyone knows exist?
+You still use your expertise but also learn about generative AI.
+>
+> For AI experts, we highlight impact.
+AI advancements depend on better chips—what if NVIDIA or AMD could release new GPUs in six months instead of years?
+That’s the kind of impact we’re enabling.
+>
+> For software engineers, chip design tools haven’t innovated in decades.
+This is a rare chance to revolutionize developer experience in an industry that needs it.
+>
+> Interviewer]
+> What are you most excited about for the next year?
+>
+> Kartik Hegde]
+> We’ve built the foundation: infrastructure, product, initial customers.
+Now it’s about iterating and making the product indispensable to customers.
+That’s the fun part—refining and improving until they can’t live without it.
+>
+> Interviewer]
+> Any final thoughts on startups or building a company?
+>
+> Kartik Hegde]
+> Startups are a unique blend of research, engineering, and business.
+They challenge you in ways other careers don’t.
+I believe every engineer should try working at a startup early in their career.
+The network effect, exposure, and impact potential are unmatched.
+If you don’t try, you won’t know if it’s for you.
+>
+> Interviewer]
+> Where can people learn more about ChipStack?
+>
+> Kartik Hegde]
+> Visit chipstack.ai.
+The site is still in an early version, but if you’re interested in chip design, AI, or software, reach out.
+We’re always hiring and looking for great talent!
+>
+> Interviewer]
+> Awesome!
+Thanks for your time, Kartik.
+>
+> Kartik Hegde]
+> Thanks so much!

 ## Generation Alpha (Transistor)

 https://github.com/gen-alpha-xtor/GenAlphaSchematicsDemo